 Finance to Buy a Car of the Year

-You’ll have plenty of considerations if you want to assess your ‘car of the year’ to purchase but when it comes to finance, the decision is easy – just call Jade Car Loans and one of our consultants will arrange your loan.
+You’ll have plenty of considerations if you want to assess your ‘car of the year’ to purchase but when it comes to finance, the decision is easy – just call Jade Car Loans.
+If you're a sole trader, ask about our sole trader car loan options.
+One of our consultants will arrange your loan.
 Good news – we don’t discriminate.
-Our cheap car loans with our better interest rate guarantee is available for all cars, regardless of whether they have received a gong or not.
+Our cheap car loans with our better interest rate guarantee are available for all cars, regardless of whether they have received a gong or not.